latrael/jingo/Linux.md

 Auditing isn't automatically "downloaded" or "set-up" like it is in Windows, so you have to install ```auditd``` to set it up.
 To install it, open the trusty terminal up and type ```sudo apt-get install auditd```.

 To enable audits, in the terminal, type ```auditd -e 1```.
 You can view and modify policies by viewing the config file, which is located at ```/etc/auditd/auditd.conf```.
+## Rootkits
+Rootkits are somewhat less common, at least in Cyberpatriots, but I might as well show you how to check for it.
+Start by installing a rootkit checker, by typing ```sudo apt-get install rkhunter``` into the terminal.
+Then, once it is installed, to check for rootkits, type ```sudo rkhunter --check --enable apps```.